doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/README.md

 1. Disable swap
     1. Remove swap references from /etc/fstab
     2. Reboot, or deactive the active swap with `swapoff -a`
-2. Install iptables/nftables and enable it to start on boot.
+2. Install iptables/nftables and enable it to start on boot
+    1. `systemctl enable nftables --now`

 ## Install a container runtime
 As the [Dockershim CRI is now deprecated](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/), containerd is a good choice to use.